-Common stockholders of record at the close of business on April 26, 2011, the record date set by the Board of Directors for the 2011 Annual Meeting of Stockholders, will be entitled to one vote for each share of our Common Stock then held.
+Common stockholders of record at the close of business on April 24, 2012, the record date set by the Board of Directors for the meeting, will be entitled to one vote for each share of our Common Stock then held.
 The holders of our Series A convertible preferred stock on the record date will be entitled to vote with the holders of our Common Stock on an as-converted basis.
-As of such date, there were [•] shares of Common Stock outstanding and our Series A convertible preferred stock was convertible into 4,189,360 shares of Common Stock.
+As of the record date, there were 70,360,188 shares of Common Stock outstanding and our Series A convertible preferred stock was convertible into 2,094,680 shares of Common Stock.
 The Series A convertible preferred stock was sold by us in connection with our financing of our May 2010 acquisition of Tommy Hilfiger B.V. and certain related companies.
-We refer to the companies acquired as "Tommy Hilfiger", collectively, and to the acquisition as the "Tommy Hilfiger acquisition."
+We refer to the companies acquired as "Tommy Hilfiger," collectively, and to the acquisition as the "Tommy Hilfiger acquisition."